The first step is getting someone to open your email.

-GetResponse take this one further and actually include the ‘position’ the recipient is at in the series.
+GetResponse takes this one further and actually includes the ‘position’ the recipient is at in the series.
 This is really useful as it clearly identifies the email and, assuming the customer has had a positive experience with earlier emails in the series, adds to the power of the subject line, increasing opens.

 Using series campaigns and flagging this in the subject line is a logical way to increase your email conversions.
-Most businesses send less emails than they could for fear of annoying customers.
+Most businesses send fewer emails than they could for fear of annoying customers.
 Spend time ensuring your emails are helpful and you won’t have this problem, allowing you to send emails in series that really convert.

 You will commonly read that shorter subject lines increase opens.

 This is just one example of a quote thrown around as fact but, the truth is, you can never be sure this will hold true for your own audience.
 Mailchimp recently published a whole bunch of statistics on subject line length that reveal the truth: there is no hard and fast rule when it comes to subject line length.
 It’s completely relative to your target audience so you need to draw your own conclusions!

 If you want to really nail your subject line then you should start testing.
 Dan Norris at Inform.ly recently shared a little trick with his readers: when sending out blog updates he A/B tests his subject lines in order to determine which title is best.

 Here are some results from a recent campaign:

 This is a great example of the power of testing when it comes to finding out what subject lines work with your audience.
 Short, long, with funny characters, CAPS, first-letter capitalization, etc. are all things you should experiment with.